 It’s a delight to ‘virtually’ meet you!
 Sometimes we need to let go of our tight grip on the handlebars, take off the training wheels, reach within and take a deep breath, and just believe as we find our way of life.
 Are you ready to start pedalling in a new direction?
 Isn’t it time to ring your bell and move forward with a zest for life?

-Coaching sessions will be available via Skype, phone, and chat.
 In-person appointments can be arranged for local clients in the Halifax (Nova Scotia, Canada) and surrounding area.
-My specialty areas are caregiver balance, grief acceptance, and emotional intelligence.
+Coaching sessions will also be available via Skype, phone, and chat.
 I have completed The Life Coach Certification Group (ICF approved) Success Conversion Coaching Program and hold three International Coach Certifications with the Certified Coaches Alliance.
-I am also a Compassion Fatigue Resiliency Educator via the Traumatology Institute and offer workshops in Caregiver Balance, Writing Your Life Story, and Vision Boards.
-As a sociologist, I have taught part-time at a local university for several years and hold a MA in sociology (specializing in education, employment, and the workplace), and a MBA in executive management specializing in change.
+I am also a Compassion Fatigue Resiliency Educator via the Traumatology Institute.
+As a sociologist, I have taught part-time at a local university for several years and hold a MA in sociology, and a MBA in executive management specializing in change.

 The cycle of life.
 I coach caregivers who care for their elderly parents, chronically ill loved ones, injured military spouses, and special needs children, When we ponder grief, we often connect it with dying.
 A caregiver can experience grief as a result of the losses he or she endures when caring for someone with a chronic illness such as loss of freedom, financial security, and independence.